LaReiter/LaReiter.github.io/index.md

 <img align="right" src="/assets/expl2.png" width="300" style="margin-left: 20px; border-radius: 8px;">

-Hello!
-I'm a passionate explorer at the intersection of **Physics**, **Statistics**, and **Machine Learning**.
-With dual graduate degrees in Physics and Statistics, I spend my days unraveling the mathematical mysteries that power today's technological breakthroughs.
+With triple graduate degrees in Physics, IT and Statistics, I consider myself a exponential nerd.

 What drives me?
 The elegant beauty of mathematical theory and its incredible power to solve real-world problems.
-From quantum mechanics to big data analytics, I'm fascinated by how abstract mathematical concepts become the foundation for revolutionary discoveries.
+From the quantum problems of our universe to big data analytics of companies, I'm fascinated by how abstract mathematical concepts pushes us forward.

-## What I Do

-I'm a data scientist and researcher who transforms complex problems into actionable insights.
-My work spans from developing statistical models for Arctic wildlife research to analyzing power systems using cutting-edge mathematical frameworks.

-**My expertise covers:**
-- **Statistical Machine Learning** with a focus on causal inference
-- **Bayesian Methods** and advanced regression modeling
-- **Complex Systems Analysis** in physics and data science
-- **Big Data Analytics** and algorithmic development

 ## Current Research & Projects

+Given my different backgrounds I also enjoy interdisciplinary challenges, this includes

-🔬 **Arctic Wildlife Analytics** - Developing novel statistical methods to understand narwhal behavior patterns in changing Arctic conditions
+🔬 **Arctic Wildlife Analytics** - Developing novel statistical methods to understand narwhal behavior patterns in changing Arctic conditions, and population dynamics

-⚡ **Power Grid Modeling** - Extending capacity mapping models for Denmark's national energy provider (Energinet)
+⚡ **Power Grid Modeling** - Extending the capacity map for Denmark's national energy provider (Energinet), and playing with physical kuramoto-like stochastic models to explore grid stability

-📊 **Causal Inference Research** - Advancing methodologies for understanding cause-and-effect relationships in complex datasets
+📊 **Behavioural Science** - Advancing methodologies for understanding cause-and-effect relationships in behavioural science

 ## Technical Arsenal